-A complaint for legal separation may become necessary when the husband and wife want to live separately but do not wish for their marriage to be terminated.
-A legal separation may be granted regardless of whether the parties are living separately at the time the complaint is filed.
+A complaint for separation may become necessary when the husband and wife want to live separately but do not wish for their marriage to be terminated.
+A separation may be granted regardless of whether the parties are living separately at the time the complaint is filed.

 A Domestic Relations court may grant a spouse a legal separation for the following reasons:

-When a legal separation complaint is filed in Portage County or Summit County Domestic Relations Court, the court will normally place mutual restraining orders into effect until the legal separation is finalized.
+When a complaint is filed in Portage County or Summit County Domestic Relations Court, the court will normally place mutual restraining orders into effect until the legal separation is finalized.
 The following are some examples of the types of things that both spouses are prohibited from doing while the case is pending.

-Both spouses in the legal separation case are restrained from:
+Both spouses are restrained from:

 Either spouse may ask the Domestic Relations court for a Temporary Hearing, which is typically held in front of a Magistrate, who makes orders concerning such issues as parental rights, responsibilities, and support.